QGEP/docs/en/user-guide/digitizing/dataentry.rst

 QGIS standard tools
 -------------------

-To digitize in other layers then vw_qep_wastewater_structure or vw_qgep_reach, you work with the standard QGIS tools:
+To digitize in other layers than vw_qep_wastewater_structure or vw_qgep_reach, you work with the standard QGIS tools:

 * Select the layer you want to edit
 * Toggle Editing if necessary